shubhamdawande/Hair-Segmentation/README.md

 # README

-### This is a neural network based implementation for solving the hair segmentation problem on selfie cameras
+### This is a neural network based implementation for solving the hair segmentation on selfie cameras

 ### Details